How To Make a Test Tube Setup - Ant Keeping Basics

 Hi guys!
 I hope you’re doing well!

-Today I wanna show you how to prepare a test tube setup for your queen ants, the first step of every ant keeping journey!
+Today I want to show you how to prepare a test tube setup for your queen ants, the first step in every ant-keeping journey!

 What is a Test Tube Setup?